andyearnshaw/Intl.js/README.md

 and Chrome/Chromium 24 and later.
 Mozilla also have a working implementation in the current Firefox nightly builds.

-`Intl.js` attempts to fill the void of availability for this API.
+`Intl.js` fills the void of availability for this API.
 It will provide the framework as described by the specification, so that developers can take advantage of the native API in environments that support it, or `Intl.js` for legacy or unsupporting environments.

 ## <a id=start></a>Getting started
 For Node.js applications, you can install Intl.js using NPM: